 Soon we will have blossom, early bulbs and nesting birds, all welcome signs that spring has arrived.

 Each thumbnail photo below is a link to another page.
 Just click the link to open and read more.

 UK Weather in March.

-The good news is that this cold snap won’t last forever and soon temperatures will rise and we will see more sunshine each day.
+The good news is that this cold snap won’t last forever.
+Soon temperatures will rise and we will see more sunshine each day.
 We can expect up to 100 hours of sun in the north and more than 120 hours sunshine this month in the south of the UK.
 But March weather is changeable and it can be a cold month too.
 Lovely bright sunny days with clear skies often mean that we’ll have a frost the following morning.
 Usually the frost doesn’t last long but it does mean that the ground can’t be worked when it’s frozen and tender seedlings can’t cope with freezing weather, keep them indoors!

 Rainfall is usually over 200mm in the mountainous regions of North West England and West Scotland in March.
 Flatter southern counties have much less rain with just 40mm or even less falling in South East England.
 For most of the UK it’s unlikely that snow will fall this month… we may just have one day with snow but it doesn’t usually stick at this time of year.
 Spring is arriving across the UK but winter lingers in parts of Scotland.
 In North East Scotland there will probably be more than snowy 10 days this month.

 March in the Garden.